balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 })
 ~~~

-If successful, the KMS response to a delete authorization request MUST have a status of 200.
+If successful, the KMS response to a delete authorization request MUST have a status of 200 if the authorization object representation is included, and 204 if not.
 In the case of a request failure, the KMS response status SHOULD be that of an {{RFC7231}} defined status code with semantics that correspond to the failure condition.

 ### Ping